kssteven418/Q-ASR/README.md

 # Q-ASR: Integer-only Zero-shot Quantization for Efficient Speech Recognition
 ---
 <img width="900" alt="zsq_horiz3" src="https://user-images.githubusercontent.com/50283958/113030937-a29bef80-917d-11eb-8f33-65fd5b076d0e.png">
+Q-ASR is a quantization scheme for ASR models that **does not require** any training/validation data and only uses **integer-only computation**.
+Please also check our paper: [paper link](https://arxiv.org/abs/2103.16827)

 ## 1. Installation and Requirements
 You can find detailed installation guides from the [NeMo repo](https://github.com/NVIDIA/NeMo).